Why wool and natural fibres feel so good for your children.

 Our skin is our largest organ and via its two-way pores it can absorb into the bloodstream any harmful chemicals it comes in contact with.
 Therefore it is very important to consider the clothing we wear day and night, especially for babies and children, whose dermal layers are not yet fully formed.
-For proper growth and development, the touch and warmth babies encounter from birth should be as nurturing as skin-on-skin contact.
+For proper growth and development, the touch and warmth babies encounter from birth should be as nurturing as skin-to-skin contact.
 That's why nature's unprocessed protein fibres like wool and silk, which are closest in structure and behaviour to human skin, have been the first choice for babies throughout the ages.

 In this chemical and intensively farmed world we live in today, choosing Organic and pure natural fibres for the clothing and nappies they spend most of their time is of upmost importance.
-Here are Woollykins we've hunted down what we believe is the finest, low-impact, minimally processed, organic clothing for you and your children.
-Our favourite brands Disana, Engel and Cosilana are establish German brands that have been at the forefront of Natural organic textiles for the past 40 years all carry the IVN Best & GOTS labels meaning that all aspects of the materials and manufacture of the garments meet the highest standard in organic and ethically made textiles that cannot be subject to any chemical treatments like Superwash or chemical moth deterrents.
+Here are Woollykins we've hunted down what we believe is the finest, low-impact, minimally processed, ethically sourced, organic clothing for you and your children.
+Our favourite brands Disana, Engel and Cosilana are establish German brands that have been at the forefront of Natural organic textiles for the past 40 years all carry the IVN Best & GOTS labels meaning that all aspects of the materials and manufacture of the garments meet the highest standard in organic and ethically made textiles that cannot be subject to cruel mulesing practices or any chemical treatments like Superwash or chemical moth deterrents.
 Read on for the low down on our favourite natural fibres and why they perform so well for clothing the human body, starting with our very favourite.

 Real Merino Wool: